josephluck/internote/README.md

 Logging and metrics are also available in Dashbird.

-There is a CloudFormation stack set up to manage iAM roles etc that Dashbird needs.
+There is a CloudFormation stack set up to manage IAM roles etc that Dashbird needs.
 These were provisioned by Dashbird when the project was set up.

 # Additional IAM permissions

-The serverless policy needs the following additional permissions to deploy the app:
+The serverless policy needs the following additional IAM permissions to deploy the app:

+- `s3:PutBucketAcl`
+- `acm:ListCertificates`
-- "s3:PutBucketAcl"
+- `apigateway:GET`
-- "acm:ListCertificates"
+- `apigateway:DELETE`
-- "apigateway:GET"
+- `apigateway:POST`
-- "apigateway:DELETE"
+- `apigateway:POST`
-- "apigateway:POST"
+- `cloudfront:UpdateDistribution`
-- "apigateway:POST"
+- `route53:ListHostedZones`
-- "cloudfront:UpdateDistribution"
+- `route53:ChangeResourceRecordSets`
-- "route53:ListHostedZones"
+- `route53:GetHostedZone`
-- "route53:ChangeResourceRecordSets"
+- `route53:ListResourceRecordSets`
-- "route53:GetHostedZone"
+- `iam:CreateServiceLinkedRole`
-- "route53:ListResourceRecordSets"
+- `ssm:*`
-- "iam:CreateServiceLinkedRole"
+- `logs:PutSubscriptionFilter`
-- "ssm:\*"
+- `route53:ListHostedZonesByName`
-- "logs:PutSubscriptionFilter"
+- `acm:RequestCertificate`
-- "route53:ListHostedZonesByName"
+- `acm:DescribeCertificate`
-- "acm:RequestCertificate"
+- `iam:AttachRolePolicy`
-- "acm:DescribeCertificate"
+- `dynamodb:DescribeContinuousBackups`
-- "iam:AttachRolePolicy"
+- `dynamodb:UpdateContinuousBackups`